GravityPDF/gravity-pdf-documentation/docs/v6/developers/pdf-features/pagebreaks.md

 <p>This is on a landscape page</p>
 ```

-In the above example we've told the PDF engine to use the page selector *rotated* in the `<pagebreak>` tag.
+In the above example, we've told the PDF engine to use the page selector *rotated* in the `<pagebreak>` tag.
 This then applies the `@page rotated` properties to your new page.

 Feel free to use multiple named @page selectors in your PDF template: